katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_info.rst

 Introduction
 ============

-This section shows you how to use Ansible to retrieve information about a specific virtual machine.
+This section shows you how to use Assible to retrieve information about a specific virtual machine.

 Scenario requirements
 =====================